yariv/ReactScriptLoader/README.md

 // This function is called by the Google maps API after its initialization is
 // complete.
 // We need to define this function in the window scope to make it accessible
-// to the Google maps javascript. window.initializeMaps = function() {
+// to the Google maps script.
+window.initializeMaps = function() {

-	// Call the onScriptLoaded method on all mounted Map components.
+	// This triggers the onScriptLoaded method call on all mounted Map components.
 	ReactScriptLoader.triggerOnScriptLoaded(scriptURL);
 }